tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 * `injection.language` - can be used to hard-code the name of a specific language.
 * `injection.combined` - indicates that *all* of the matching nodes in the tree should have their content parsed as *one* nested document.
 * `injection.include-children` - indicates that the `@injection.content` node's *entire* text should be re-parsed, including the text of its child nodes.
 By default, child nodes' text will be *excluded* from the injected document.
+* `injection.self` - indicates that the `@injection.content` node should be parsed using the same language as the parent node.
+This is useful for cases where the parent node's language is not known until runtime (e.g. via inheriting another language)

 #### Examples